Ben Talley

-Benjamin Jermaine Talley (born July 14, 1972) is a former American football linebacker who played two seasons in the National Football League (NFL) with the New York Giants and Atlanta Falcons.
-He was drafted by the Giants in the fourth round of the 1995 NFL Draft.
-He played college football at the University of Tennessee and attended Griffin High School in Griffin, Georgia.
+Benjamin Jermaine Talley (born July 14, 1972) is an American former professional football linebacker who played two seasons in the National Football League (NFL) with the New York Giants and Atlanta Falcons.
+He was selected by the Giants in the fourth round of the 1995 NFL draft.
+He played college football at the University of Tennessee.

+Early life

+Benjamin Jermaine Talley was born on July 14, 1972, in Griffin, Georgia.
+He attended Griffin High School in Griffin.

 College football

 Talley played for the Tennessee Volunteers from 1991 to 1994.
 He started all twelve games for the Volunteers his senior year in 1994, the third year he did so.
 He also earned All-Southeastern Conference second-team honors after recording 72 tackles and 5.5 sacks in 1994.

 Professional career

-Talley was selected by the New York Giants with the 133rd overall pick in the 1995 NFL Draft.
+Talley was selected by the New York Giants in the fourth round, with the 133rd overall pick, of the 1995 NFL draft.
 He was a member of the Giants from 1995 to 1996, appearing in four games for the team during the 1995 season.
 He played in eight games with the Atlanta Falcons in 1998.